developmentseed/scoreboard/README.md

 ### Create and run the database

-     $ docker-compose up -d
+     $ docker-compose up  # wait for scoreboard_wait-for-db-ready_1

 This command will create and run the database on port `5433`.
 The database files are stored under `.tmp` folder.

-If you are running the command for the first time, you should wait until the database is created.
+If you are running the command for the first time, you should wait until the databases are created.
 This can take a few minutes.

 To start with a new database with no data, stop the command, remove the `.tmp` folder and run the command again.